GuidesBest time

 For the UK specifically: See the UK guide which covers Scotland, England, and Wales month by month with local cloud cover data.

 For Scotland: September through March.
-West coast cloud cover is higher than east; the Cairngorms and eastern Highlands tend to have clearer windows.
-October and March are the strongest months.
+West coast cloud cover is higher than east; the Cairngorms and eastern Highlands tend to have clearer windows across the whole season.

 Common questions